Welcome to Spirited Away

 Hi everyone!
 I’m Douglas, the founder of Spirited Away, and I want to tell you the story of how our store came to be in the midst of the Covid-19 pandemic.

-I started to reconsider my relationship with alcohol in the summer of 2020 when I no longer had an evening commute home from work.
+I started to drink more mindfully in the summer of 2020 when I no longer had an evening commute home from work.
 I spent all day working in my apartment and then “commuted” home by closing my laptop.
 Gone were the days of a subway or Citibike ride home from the office to decompress and switch from “work” mode to “life” mode.
 So, my wife and I became even more reliant than before on the ritual of an after-work cocktail.
 It wasn’t about the effects of the alcohol - it was about the ritual of mixing a cocktail, the slowing down, the acknowledgment that the workday is over, it’s time to spend time together or with friends.
 However, I was soon drinking more alcohol than I would have liked given the fact that I had also been thinking a lot about health, wellness, and, in particular, longevity.

 I was reading about various communities in Greece, Sardinia and elsewhere in the Mediterranean that were known for especially long lives.
 And this is where I started to see the contradiction between health and alcohol and, most worryingly, the story being told that alcohol is, in fact, good for us.
 And there’s no way that something good for your health can cause you to wake up with a headache and desperately reach for water.
 Even in moderation alcohol isn't doing us any favors.